martijnkoopman/Qt-Ribbon-Widget/README.md

 * ribbontabcontent.cpp
 * ribbontabcontent.ui

-Add a Ribbon to your window.
-The easiest method is to add an QTabWidget in QtDesigner and then promote this widget to a Ribbon.
+2. Add a Ribbon to your window.
+The easiest way is to add a QTabWidget in QtDesigner and then promote this widget to a Ribbon.

-In code, add tabs, button groups and buttons to the ribbon.
+3. In code, add tabs, button groups and buttons to the ribbon.

 Add tab 'Project'
 ```